Collaborative Efficiency: Unlocking the Full Value of Public Energy Programs - Clean Coalition

 Progress and Challenges in Data Sharing

 Still, data sharing between public energy programs has improved in recent years.
-For example, Marin Clean Energy (MCE) has developed an internal CRM system that tracks customer usage data and recommends relevant programs, such as linking EV rebate recipients to EV charging incentives or discounted charger programs.
+For example, Marin Clean Energy (MCE) has developed an internal Customer Relationship Management (CRM) system that tracks customer usage data and recommends relevant programs, such as linking EV rebate recipients to EV charging incentives or discounted charger programs.
 MCE’s system enables cross-qualification and referral; customers can also opt-in to have their information shared with MCE’s external partners like BayREN to access more programs.

 BayREN and other RENs are also pushing for broader access to customer data, aiming to replicate MCE’s integrated approach.
 Organizations are now communicating more than ever and automatically referring customers to the best-fit program administrator.
 However, most data-sharing still depends on explicit customer opt-in, leaving significant information gaps, especially for programs not governed by the CPUC’s Energy Efficiency (EE) proceeding.